cemtorun/Alzheimers-ML/README.md

 Motivation
 ------------------
 The impacts of Alzheimer's disease and dementia can be delayed and mitigated with early detection.
 However, there is often no method of detecting neurodegenerative diseases early, as existing methods are generally intrusive.
-This project leverages natural language processing (NLP) technology, present in products such as Alexa, to assess users' speech and alert them to take proactive steps if they are at risk of a neurodegenerative disorder.
+This project leverages natural language processing (NLP) technology, present in products such as Alexa, to assess users' speech and alert them to take proactive steps if they are at risk of a potential neurodegenerative disorder.

 Design
 ------------------